simple-crypto/SMAesH-challenge/website/src/rules.md

 ### Attack acceptance

-Submissions can be submitted at any point in time, and will be evaluated at unspecified and irregular intervals (hopefully about weekly).
+Submissions can be submitted at any point in time, and will be evaluated at unspecified and irregular intervals (normally multiple times a week).
 If a team makes a series of submissions separated by less than 6 days, only the last one is guaranteed to be evaluated: the other ones might not be evaluated (an already-evaluated attack is never discarded).